mitchweaver/Discline/README.md

 Like emojis, not all terminals and fonts support italic/bold/underline and 'background' colors, (which are used for \`code\`).
-If these features aren't working for you, odds are you are not using a support terminal/font.
+If these features aren't working for you, odds are you are not using a supported terminal/font.
 Experiment with different setups to see what works.

 ![Image](https://0x0.st/sHQ0.png)